NVIDIA/CUDA-Fortran-2ed/README.md

   * Section 12.5: `normal.F90` calculates surface normals, and `twoSpheres.F90`
   accommodates mutiple objects

-  * Section 12.6: `antialias.F90` shows are multiple rays per pixel are used in antialiasing
+  * Section 12.6: `antialias.F90` shows how multiple rays per pixel are used in antialiasing

   * Section 12.7.1: `diffuse.F90` generates an image of a sphere with a Lambertian